RediSearch/RediSearch/docs/docs/administration/extensions.md

 ## The query expander API

-At the moment, we only support basic query expansion, one token at a time.
-An expander can decide to expand any given token with as many tokens it wishes, that will be Union-merged in query time.
+Only basic query expansion is supported, one token at a time.
+An expander can decide to expand any given token with as many tokens it wishes, which will be union-merged in query time.

 The API for an expander is the following: